The Kinematic Properties of Milky Way Stellar Halo Populations: Model Potential and Distribution Functions

 The potential in the calculation of these stellar-halo DFs is spherical.
 Because our adopted \texttt{MWPotential2014} model is non-spherical, we construct a spherically symmetric analog of this potential by calculating its enclosed mass within spherical shells as a function of Galactocentric radius $M(<r)$.
 The spherical version of the potential is then defined as $\Phi_{MW} = -\frac{GM(<r)}{r}$.
 While possible, it is difficult to create anisotropic DFs for spherical systems, such as the stellar halo, with a given density and anisotropy embedded within axisymmetric, non-spherical potentials \citep{posti15,williams15}.
 Our approach, while approximate, is simple to implement and gives us greater control over the kinematic and spatial properties of our halo DFs.
 The act of sphericalizing the potential should have a minimal impact on our results, which focuses on kinematic properties which are sensitive to the total enclosed mass of the potential rather than increased mass near the disc plane.

 We sample from DFs of this type using \texttt{galpy}, where they are implemented as the class \texttt{galpy.df.constantbetadf}.
-More details on our implementation of these spherical DFs and how we specifically sample from them can be found in Bovy \& Lane (2021; in preparation).
+More details on our implementation of these spherical DFs and how we specifically sample from them can be found in Appendix~\ref{dfappendix}.